JSarasua/SlayTheSpire/README.md

     * Basic card game operations
     * Mouse controls
     * Slay the Spire-like fights

-Give a link to a user guide page.
 ## Supported Platforms
 ### Windows 10
 #### Prerequisites
-In this section you must list everything required to build your executables and tests.
-Provide links to where the software can be found.
-Explain any issues that developers may run into installing prerequisites.
-**When a developer clones your repository and installs the listed prerequisites the build must be successful.
-[Graded]**
   * [Microsoft Visual Studio 2019](https://visualstudio.microsoft.com/downloads/)
   * [TinyXML2](http://grinninglizard.com/tinyxml/)
   * [fmod](https://www.fmod.com/)